University Catalog 2024-2025

 CMPS 6780 Computer Architecture (3)

 This course teaches students fundamental knowledge in Computer Architecture and Microarchitecture.
-The objective is to train students concepts and methodology of design and evaluate computer processors.
+The objective is to train students on the concepts and methodology of the design and evaluation of computer processors.
 The topics include fundamentals of computer design, instruction-level parallelism, memory hierarchy, multiprocessors and thread-level parallelism, and recent advances in this area.
+It is recommended that students have taken CMPS 3510/6510, or have equivalent experience before taking this course.

 Prerequisite(s): CMPS 2300.